iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.joinzoe.covid_zoe___2.2.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 2 reviews"/>
 </p>

+> I am unable to report a problem with the app anywhere else, so I'm doing it here: recent update has added a mandotory blood group question before any other reporting options.
+I don't know my blood group, so cannot report!
+There is no option to skip or to choose "I don't know"<br> :date: __2021-01-16 16:54:02__

+> The app had been working fine for over a week but currently freezes with a white screen.
+Not sure how this has happened, please fix the bug?<br> :date: __2021-01-16 10:56:55__

+> I don't know what good this is doing, there is no feedback, info is all one-way.
+The app just freezes sometimes.
+The developers should try using it to find out the issues.
+Bet that will never happen.
+Now the app just says "loading".
+Tried stop/starting it.
+Who wrote this rubbish?<br> :date: __2021-01-13 20:45:49__

+> App not downloading properly now.<br> :date: __2021-01-11 10:08:19__

 > It's a good idea, but the app has continuous problems.<br> :date: __2021-01-06 22:09:45__